tezc/sc/array/README.md

 ### Overview

 - Growable array/vector.
-- It comes with predefined types, check out at the end of sc_array.h, you can add there (sc_array_def) if you need more.
+- It comes with predefined types, check out predefined types at the bottom of
+  sc_array.h You can add more types there if you need.

 ### Usage